-The fund has a risk factor of 6 out of 7, which corresponds to a high risk level.
+The fund has a risk factor of 5 out of 7, which corresponds to a medium high risk level for increases and decreases in share holder value.

-The fund is therefore suitable for investors with a risk tolerance corresponding to 6 out of 7.
+The fund is therefore suitable for investors with a risk tolerance corresponding to 5 out of 7.